 To get the best spine treatment possible, the spine specialist or spine surgeon must have the bedside skills that will make patients feel comfortable to talk about symptoms.
 Also, these skills will help you feel confident in the treatment plan.
 This is usually important when you are to undergo spine surgery or other major procedures.

 Our spine doctors have passed rigorous board certification tests in their specialty.
 As such, many of them have also completed fellowships and as experts, they conduct complicated spinal surgical cases.
 We have also evaluated over 30,000 patients and completed over 6,000 successful surgeries.

 Our doctors stay current with the latest treatment options.
 Thus, they offer advanced surgical and non-surgical treatments to help patients relieve their pain and return to an active life.
 They also use procedures that include different minimally invasive options.

-At Southwest Scoliosis Institute, our doctors can relieve pain with different non-surgical spine treatments.
+At Southwest Scoliosis and Spine Institute, our doctors can relieve pain with different non-surgical spine treatments.
 If the patient needs spine surgery, our spine surgeons have the required expertise to operate and achieve a very positive outcome.

 Innovators in the spine care field

 Our spine doctors have invented different techniques and devices through research and clinical trials.
 Because of this, their techniques have helped make complicated spinal surgeries safer.